A Predictive Framework for Base-n Radix Sort Optimization

 \begin{itemize} \item \textbf{Mechanism:} This approach utilizes a stable partitioning algorithm in each round.
-It separates elements into two groups— sorted and active based on a mathematical predicate.
-The predicate evaluates whether an element has been fully sorted relative to the current and future rounds. \item \textbf{Advantage:} Only the active portion of the array is processed by the sorting subroutine in subsequent passes which results to reducing the active portion, though need not be at every round.
-This drastically reduces the number of elements handled in later rounds, leading to significant performance gain on skewed datasets. \item \textbf{Stability:} The use of a stable partition function and a stable sorting subroutine ensures the entire algorithm maintains the relative order of equal elements (i.e., the elements having the same values). \end{itemize} \LV{
+It separates elements into two groups— `sorted' and `active' based on a predicate.
+The predicate evaluates whether an element has been fully sorted relative to the current and future rounds by the condition $A[i] / base^{r-1} = 0$.
+Elements satisfying this condition are moved to the front, marking distinction between the `sorted' and `active' region. \item \textbf{Advantage:} Only the active portion of the array is processed in the subsequent passes that results in reducing the active portion, though it need not be at every round.
+This drastically reduces the number of elements handled in later rounds, leading to significant performance gain on skewed datasets \item \textbf{Stability:} The use of a stable partition function and a stable sorting subroutine ensures that the entire algorithm maintains the relative order of equal elements (i.e., the elements having the same values). \end{itemize} \LV{